nwatchcanada/nwapp-front/CONTRIBUTING.md

 * Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.

 ## What libraries does this project use?
+Here are the libraries that this project utilizes, please update this list as new libraries get added.

 ```bash
 npm install --save prop-types